ameeraadam/DE_references/README.md

 TLDRs of DE-related books

 ## Books included
+** DM me on Slack if you want a soft copy of the books**
-- Intro to Data Engineering
+- Intro to Data Engineering [completed]
+- Fundamentals of Data Engineering
+    - Chapter 1 [incomplete]